‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 I notice (and they notice) that participants experience simultaneously both a powerful sense of quietening, and also of profound re-energising.

-We’ll walk each day in shared silence, but there will also be guided writing exercises and discussion of our own and others’ writing, as well as my input as guide from lifelong knowledge of the power of these ancient sites.
+We’ll walk each day in shared silence, but there will also be guided writing exercises and discussion of our own and others’ writing, as well as my input as guide from lifelong knowledge of these ancient sites and their power.

 There is a labyrinth in the grounds of Boswedden House, and also a pool and sauna available at certain times.

 You will need waterproofs, walking boots and probably wellies; sunscreen too; a water bottle.
+Some people bring staffs or walking poles as the ground is often uneven and slippery.
 And – of course – writing materials.

 NB you will need to attend the whole retreat